RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Marking text and block mode**

 You can either use the mouse to mark a block of text or click ![](images/2a6ec092a713afe86e854b35e22548db.jpg) (**Toggle Block Selection Mode**) and select square blocks of text.
 When a selection is made, you can cut or copy it.

-This turns the data items and the paragraph names you hover over into hyperlinks.

 **Rename**